Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Answers to questions students commonly ask about Class 12 Applied Maths Unit 1

 Unit 1 – Numbers & Quantification carries 11 marks in the CBSE Class 12 Applied Mathematics board exam — making it the highest-weightage unit.
 Questions appear as 1-mark MCQs, 2–3 mark short answers, and 4-mark case studies.
+Scoring well here is essential for a good overall result.

 Modulo arithmetic deals with the remainder when one integer is divided by another.
 Written as \(a \equiv r \pmod{n}\), it means \(a\) and \(r\) leave the same remainder when divided by \(n\).
-In Class 12 Applied Maths, it is used to find unit digits of large powers, solve clock problems, and verify congruence equations.
+In Class 12, it is used to find unit digits of large powers (\(7^{123}\)), solve clock problems (\(8 \times 14\) on a 12-hour clock), and verify congruence equations.

-Key formulas: Let \(B\) = boat speed in still water, \(S\) = stream speed.
+Let \(B\) = boat speed in still water, \(S\) = stream speed.

-• Downstream speed = \(B + S\)
+• Downstream speed \(= B + S\)

-• Upstream speed = \(B - S\)
+• Upstream speed \(= B - S\)

 • \(B = \dfrac{\text{Downstream} + \text{Upstream}}{2}\), \(S = \dfrac{\text{Downstream} - \text{Upstream}}{2}\)

-If upstream time is \(n\) times downstream time: \(B = S \times \dfrac{n+1}{n-1}\).
+If upstream time is \(n\) times downstream time: set up \(\dfrac{d}{B-S} = n \cdot \dfrac{d}{B+S}\) and solve for \(S\).

 When \(x\) litres are repeatedly removed from a container of \(n\) litres and replaced with water, after \(k\) operations: